notaryproject/notation/specs/commandline/sign.md

 ## Use OCI image manifest to store signatures

 By default, Notation uses [OCI artifact manifest][oci-image-manifest] to store signatures in the registries.
-For backwards compatibility, Notation supports using `OCI image manifest` to store the signature in the registries that implement partial or older versions of the OCI Image specification.
+For backward compatibility, Notation supports using `OCI image manifest` to store the signature in the registries that implement partial or older versions of the OCI Image specification.
 Use flag `--use-image-manifest` to force Notation store the signatures using OCI image manifest.
 Note that Notation doesn't automatically switch to `OCI image manifest` for a failure of putting `OCI artifact manifest`.

 Registries MAY not implement or enable the `Referrers API`, which is used by the client to fetch the referrers.
 In the context of Notation, the referrers are signatures.
 Notation follows the fallback procedure defined in [OCI distribution spec][oci-backward-compatibility] if `Referrers API` is unavailable.